tardis-sn/tardis/docs/installation.rst

     $ conda deactivate

-You are ready!
 From now on, just activate the ``tardis`` environment before working with the TARDIS package.

+You have successfully installed TARDIS! 🎉 Please refer to `Quickstart for TARDIS <quickstart.ipynb>`_ to start running simulations.

 Install from package